 , digital video, etc. The device had healthy hardware sales early on, but was outpaced by the DS; the UMD format failed to expand as digital downloads for movie media also began to rise.
 It achieved strong success, primarily in Japan, however, thanks in no small part to the new phenomenon that was the Monster Hunter

 series and various other Japanese developers and publishers finding the device the perfect home for several titles.
 While the PSP never beat the DS worldwide, toward the end of the DS's life cycle, it began to match and beat the Nintendo handheld within the Japanese market.
 The success of the Sony PSP and Nintendo DS also proved to be a turning point in the Japanese market, as most of Japan's smaller publishers and developers began focusing on the handheld market rather than the main consoles.

-The success of Casual Games and Indie Games on mobile devices, and mobile devices themselves growing in power, has also led to a sea change grunge-moment in the video game industry.
-For the first time, games of nearly any bit quality can be played on portable consoles, and the quality of portable games have begun to close a gameplay and graphical gap that has long existed and prevented console games from having authentic handheld releases.
-And with mobile phone games, many video games have become casual distractions.
+The success of Casual Games and Indie Games on mobile devices, and mobile devices themselves growing in power, has also led to a wave of change in the video game industry.
+For the first time, games of nearly any bit quality can be played on portable consoles, and the quality of portable games have begun to close a gameplay and graphical gap that has long existed and prevented console games from having authentic handheld release.

 Another phenomenon was the arrival of casual video games now becoming family game night events, much in the same way card games and other family games were for earlier generations.
 This represented a true turning point in the history of video games and entertainment as a whole; a ghetto had begun being torn down, and videogames — once seen as toy-like novelties for children or Murder Simulators